 Almost 3/4 Thoroughbred through the top progenitors Rantzau and Furioso, Corde exhibits a pedigree that shouts pre-potency.
 He is 5x5 to Son-in-Law, the great sire of stayers, through a son and a daughter found in the dam and sire.
-And that combination is reinforced by Dark Ronald, the son of Son-in-Law being balanced by the presence of his sister Rondeau--who is the dam of Teddy--all of those lines are jump transmitters.
+And that combination is reinforced by Dark Ronald, the sire of Son-in-Law, being balanced by the presence of his sister Rondeau--who is the dam of Teddy--all of those lines are jump transmitters.

 Corde carries on both sides of his pedigree Bachelors Double 6x6, sex-balanced, as well as Cicero 5x7 through a son and daughter also.
 Cicero, a son of St. Simon is also balanced and reinforced with a sister: Weir.
 Sex-balancing completes the genetic package that made the champion--it gives you the whole thing (sex-linked characteristics), therefore is something we should strive to build into our lineages (See Tesio Methods).

 The Rantzau half of Corde has, in addition to Son-in-Law/Cicero/Bachelors Double, duplications also in a sex-balanced presence of Rabelais, Ajax and Royal Hampton.
 Rantzau, a full Thoroughbred, was a magnificent sire of jumpers and stallions.
 His success as a sire was to consistently pass on excellence in sport and breeding stock.